mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 loop will easily hit that limit.
 Both bottlenecks look like CPU usage and are reduced by polluting less.

 Which is a full circle to an old-school wisdom.
 Old computers were slower, and as consequence old code is optimised more.
-Good ideas rarely go out of fashion.
+Those guys had good ideas.
+And good ideas rarely go out of fashion.
 We have more memory now, but we also have more data.
 Thus, old memory tricks should still be useful.
 Efficiency is the key driver here.

 The path to performance Nirvana is simple:
   - Don't unmarshal **unneeded** data